-The total revenue of the Group increased by approximately HK\$0.1 million or 0.1% from approximately HK\$78.3 million for the year ended 31 March 2022 to approximately HK\$78.4 million for the year ended 31 March 2023.
-The Group's loss for the year ended 31 March 2023 was approximately HK\$24.4 million when compared with a profit of approximately HK\$0.6 million for the year ended 31 March 2022.
-The deterioration in the performance for the year was primarily due to the effect of (i) the decrease in gross profit; (ii) the increase in administrative expenses; and (iii) the increase in impairment loss under expected credit loss model, net of reversal as a result of the consequence of the COVID-19 pandemic which hindered the overall economy and lengthened the aging of both trade receivables and contract assets during the current year.
+The total revenue of the Group decreased by approximately HK\$31.9 million or 40.7% from approximately HK\$78.4 million for the year ended 31 March 2023 to approximately HK\$46.5 million for the year ended 31 March 2024.
+The Group's loss for the year ended 31 March 2024 was approximately HK\$29.9 million when compared with a loss of approximately HK\$24.4 million for the year ended 31 March 2023.
+The deterioration in the performance was primarily attributable to the combined effect of (i) decrease in revenue recognised by the Group for the Year due to (a) certain on-going projects were at their final phase; and (b) delays in schedule of certain new projects awarded during the Year and which were still at a preliminary stage resulted a decrease in the amount of work recognised during the Year; (ii) decrease in the gross profit margin due to fierce competition for contracts in the market; (iii) the decrease in the impairment loss on trade receivables and contract assets and (iv) increase in the administrative expenses due to the new investment in production of short videos and animation in the People's Republic of China (the "PRC" or "Mainland China").